Solve mysteries. Examine ancient artifacts. Immerse yourself in new cultures. You’ll do that here.

-An anthropology option offers students a holistic study of humanity, both past and present.
-Our program focuses on anthropological methods, theory, and practice with a focus on the interaction between human culture, biology, and the environment.
+An anthropology degree provides a holistic perspective on what it means to be human, both past and present.
+Our program focuses on anthropological methods, theory, and practice and emphasizes the interaction between human culture, biology, and the environment.

 What to Expect

-As an anthropology student at Southeast, you’ll receive training in all subfields of the discipline: sociocultural anthropology, linguistic anthropology, archaeology, and biological anthropology.
+As an anthropology major at Southeast, you’ll be trained in all subfields of the discipline: sociocultural anthropology, linguistic anthropology, archaeology, and biological anthropology.
+Our flexible curriculum also provides opportunities for in-depth exploration of the subfields that are of the most interest to you.

 • Prepare for advanced graduate studies.